katugtug/katugtug.github.io/game/rules.md

 10+ Nude
 9+  Clothing
 8+  Light armor, gambeson, leather
-7+  Good light armor, tough guy in light armor.
-6+  Medium armors, scale, chainmail, etc.
+7+  Medium armors, scale, chainmail, etc.
-5+  Good medium armor, tough guy in medium armor, Captain America 4+  Plate and maille
+6+  Plate and maille
-3+  The Thing

 ### Will
 10+ Extremely compulsive person.
 8+  A normal person.
 7+  Someone with a strict and regimented lifestyle.
-5+  A person trained to resist the arcane or with incredible focus.
+6+  A person trained to resist the arcane or with incredible focus.
-3+  Dr. Strange

 ### Body
 Some attacks are directed at the body directly.
 Poisons, etc. Body resistance is physical wellbeingbut also atheletisim and strength.